Battery Types

 The redox flow battery has a long charge/discharge cycle life of more than 10,000 times and has the advantage of being usable for over ten years.
 Electrolytes based on vanadium solutions are non-combustible, and battery operation is performed at room temperature.
 Therefore, there is no danger of ignition or explosion, and there is no need for heat resistance, so operation for more than 20 years is also possible.

 Also, since the storage capacity is defined by the amount of electrolyte and the output is also defined by the size of the battery cell stack, it is possible to design these individually.
-This is also an advantage in designing and developing.
+This is also an advantage in design and development.

 |